yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 : The Authorization Server which interacts with end-user to perform authentication and authorization.

 "User-Interacting App":
-: Native App of User-Interacting Authorization Server.
+: Native App of *User-Interacting Authorization Server*.

 "Deep Link":
 : A url claimed by a native application.